Mia is FANTASTIC!!! She is smart and personable!!Courtney, Kyoto, 2025

 How to Avoid Crowds at Popular Cherry Blossom Spots

 The light quality also improves during early hours.
-Morning sun hits cherry blossoms at an angle that brings out petal texture and creates better contrast against temple buildings or natural backgrounds.
+Morning sun hits cherry blossoms at an angle that brings out the petal texture and creates better contrast against temple buildings or natural backgrounds.
 The softer light makes sketching easier and photography more forgiving.

 Specific Early Access Opportunities: